 I have combined sunscreen with hats, UPF 50 umbrellas and the Detecto ring to make safe sun protection easy.

 Sun protection is math.
 Every UV ray blocked is a win.
 You won’t be 100% perfect but try.
-Clothing, zinc oxide sunscreen, shade and knowledge set you up for a safe summer!
+Clothing, safe pure mineral sunscreen with zinc oxide, shade and knowledge set you up for a safe summer!

 Murali K. Matta, PhD, Effect of Sunscreen Application Under Maximal Use Conditions on Plasma Concentration of Sunscreen Active Ingredients - A Randomized Clinical Trial, JAMA.
 Published online May 6, 2019. doi:10.1001/jama.2019.5586